 Matt has been a proud member of Equity since 2002.

 Originally from Hobart Tasmania Josh Gates started his career understudying the role of a ‘young Peter Allen’ in The Boy From Oz, starring Hugh Jackman.
 He then performed the title role of ‘Billy Elliot’ in Billy Elliot the Musical in Melbourne and Sydney, which won him a Green Room Award for Best Actor in a Musical and an Australian Dance Award.

-Josh performed in La Cage Aux Folles (The Production Company), ‘Purser’ in the 2015 Australian tour of Anything Goes (Opera Australia/GFO), ‘Bellhop/Bootblack’ in Born Yesterday (Melbourne Theatre Company), and is currently in the Australian tour of the 60th anniversary production of My Fair Lady (Opera Australia/GFO, directed by Julie Andrews).
+Josh performed in La Cage Aux Folles (The Production Company), ‘Purser’ in the 2015 Australian tour of Anything Goes (Opera Australia/GFO), ‘Bellhop/Bootblack’ in Born Yesterday (Melbourne Theatre Company), in the Australian tour of the 60th anniversary production of My Fair Lady (Opera Australia/GFO, directed by Julie Andrews).

 Catty is thrilled to be partying with you on the Greek Isles!

 Represented by T&E Management; her training includes a BMus from The Australian Institute of Music and additional dance training at Brent Street Studios and Broadway Dance Center.

 Most recently, Catty appeared in Wayne Scott Kermond’s Spiegelesque!

 Other theatre credits include Opera Australia’s The Eighth Wonder, The Hayes Theatre Company’s Xanadu, Resort World Sentosa’s Universal Studios Singapore and the Australian tour of A Night With Julie Andrews for GFO.
 As well as cheering on the Sydney Kings as a Kings Harlequin for their 2016/17 cheerleading season, Catty is also a proud ‘Diamond’ for SMA Productions The Diamonds Live.